Twix Rocky Road!

 Twix rocky road

-However, I am back, and I am ready to share oodles and oodles more delicious recipes, starting with this Twix rocky road.
-Yeah thats right, Twix.
+I am back, and I am more than ready to share oodles and oodles of delicious recipes with you, starting with this absolute showstopper: Twix Rocky Road.
+Yes, you read that right.
+Twix.
 Rocky.
 Road.
-HELLOOOO there!
+HELLO THERE.

 I’ve done a couple of recipes with Twix’s now, with my Twix Cheesecake and my Twix Cupcakes, but I really don’t post enough with the good ol’ Twix involved!